 I’m so lucky to call Vermont home.
 It’s a place of incredible beauty in all four seasons, plus it’s got some awesome opportunities for outdoor recreation, amazing lakes and rivers, and unique towns that are ripe for exploring.
 Vermont also has an incredible array of innovative people and companies that are making inspiring products, clothing, food, and gear for the rest of the world to enjoy.
 Today I’m sharing some of my favorite Vermont products with you.

 These are companies that I’ve been supporting for years — companies that are working to give back to their local communities, grow the local food movement, solve important global issues, or inspire people to get outside.
 Check out these awesome Vermont products, add them to your wishlist, and be sure to enter the giveaway at the end of the post.

 Darn Tough Vermont: Socks for Every Adventure

 Over the past few years, I have been slowly replacing ALL of my socks with Darn Tough socks.
 They average about $20 per

-pair, so I can’t do it all at once, but the best thing is that are are unconditionally guaranteed for life, so once I’ve got a solid collection, I’ll be set forever.
+pair, so I can’t do it all at once, but the best thing is that they are unconditionally guaranteed for life, so once I’ve got a solid collection, I’ll be set forever.
 My very first pair, which I bought in 2011 is still going strong, but I have no doubt that when the time comes, I’ll be able to replace my worn-out socks with a new pair.

 Darn Tough Vermont is a family-owned business based in Northfield, Vermont.
 They have been making socks at a single mill in Northfield for more than 40 years using sustainably-sourced merino wool from America and around the world.
 If you’re into outdoor adventures, chances are there are Darn Tough socks meant for you.
 Weather performance socks are available for hiking, biking, running, skiing, and snowboarding.